alexisdrakopoulos/high_performance_python/lowlevel/cache.md

-# CPython stdlib ep1: How does Python Cache work?
+# CPython stdlib ep1: How does Functools Cache work?

 As part of our low-level CPython series exploring the standard library we will explore functools caching functionality!
 Specifically [LRU cache](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU)).